Understanding the Value of Competitive Match Pressure

 7 Tournament or Team Match Opponent Much Worse Than You No Upside / High Downside High

-8 Tournament or Team Match Opponent a Little Worse Than You Would Be a Tough Loss High
+8 Tournament or Team Match Opponent a Little Worse Than You It would be a Tough Loss High

 9 Important Team / Tournament Match Opponent Similar to You Important to Ranking Intense

-10 Qualifying Event (yours or your team) Opponent Similar to You If Lose, Don't Qualify Intense
+10 Qualifying Event (yours or your team) Opponent Similar to You If you lose, you don’t qualify.
+Intense

 Every tennis match has a winner and a loser.

-It is our job to train our players to view competitive match pressure as a tool they can use to assess their game and determine what areas they should continue to work on.
+It is our job to train our players to view competitive match pressure as a tool for assessing their game and identifying areas they should continue to work on.

 There is no failure, only feedback.